samuelmartin00/SocialApp/README.md

 ## Frontend Components

-Understand the frontend components and how they interact by referring to the [Frontend Documentation](./docs/frontend-components.md).
+Understand the frontend components and their interactions by referring to the [Frontend Documentation](./docs/frontend-components.md).

 ## Authentication